dccircuit/IGME-230-Spring-2019/weekly/week-12-notes.md

 # More PixiJS

 ## I. Overview
-This week we will continue working with PixiJS, and complete our game HW, *Circle Blast!*, in preparation for the final project.
-We will also be looking at some of your Portfolios once those are due.
+This week we will continue working with PixiJS, and build our game HW, *Circle Blast!*, in preparation for the final project.

 ## II.
 Projects
 - [Project 3 - Sprite-based Game or Experience](https://github.com/dccircuit/IGME-230-Spring-2019/blob/master/projects/project-3.md)